Wrongful Death Claims FAQ

 What is a wrongful death?

-What happens in a wrongful death claim?
+What happens in an Ohio wrongful death claim?

 Who can file a wrongful death claim?